 Review: Candeo Hotels Osaka Namba – Rooftop Sky Spa

-In keeping with our taste for a bit of luxury (without having to pay ridiculous luxury prices!), we singled out the Candeo Hotels chain.
+In keeping with our taste for a bit of luxury (without having to pay ridiculous luxury prices!), we singled out a stay at the Candeo Hotels chain.

 They operate business hotels across Japan combining an element of luxury but with a somewhat more reasonable price point.